google/koladata/docs/api_reference.md

   attr_name: name of the attribute to get.
   default: optional default value to fill missing items.
            Note that this value can be fully omitted.</code></pre>

-### `DataSlice.get_attr_names(*, intersection=None)` {#DataSlice.get_attr_names}

-<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns a sorted list of unique attribute names of this DataSlice.

-In case of OBJECT schema, attribute names are fetched from the `__schema__` attribute.
-In case of Entity schema, the attribute names are fetched from the schema.
-In case of primitives, an empty list is returned.

-Args:
-  intersection: If True, the intersection of all object attributes is returned.
-    If False, the union is returned.
-If not specified, raises an error if objects have different attributes.

-Returns:
-  A list of unique attributes sorted by alphabetical order.</code></pre>

 ### `DataSlice.get_bag()` {#DataSlice.get_bag}